gray

 Everyone has a right to privacy

-Docker’s privacy program includes comprehensive policies and procedures related to data privacy and protecting personal data – personally identifiable information (PII).
+Docker’s privacy program complies with ISO 27701 standards and includes comprehensive policies and procedures related to data privacy and protecting personal data – personally identifiable information (PII).
 To keep your data safe, Docker complies with the leading privacy regulations such as the GDPR, CCPA, CPA, CTDPA, VCDPA, UCPA, and the APEC Privacy Framework.

 Your data deserves protection

 Building trust with our customers and developers is Docker’s top priority.
 Privacy is important for everyone.
-Docker has implemented safeguards to protect the data that we have been trusted by customers and developers to protect.
+Docker has implemented safeguards to ensure the protection of data entrusted to us by our customers and developers.
+Customers who have signed Docker’s Subscription Services Agreement (SSA) and are subject to applicable data protection laws may sign Docker’s Data Processing Agreement (DPA) and review supporting security and compliance documentation through Docker’s Trust Center on Whistic.

 Privacy FAQs